Why you should use management rights experts

 - Detailed strategic audit and compliance review of policies, procedures and contracts for companies in the retail, hospitality, engineering, manufacturing and aged care industries

-- Provided in house training to HR teams in a number of industries regarding performance management, conducting workplace investigations, redundancy and termination of employment
+- Provided in house training to HR teams in a number of industries regarding accessorial liability, performance management, conducting workplace investigations, workplace bullying, managing ill & injured employees and termination of employment

 - Chair of the Queensland Law Society’s industrial relations committee

-- Member of the management committee for the Industrial Relations Society of Queensland
+- Member of the Industrial Relations Society of Queensland